Octanis1/ros-system-daemon/README.md

     ROS PID:            /var/run/ros/roscore.pid

 ## Startup and shutdown
 Startup and shutdown is controlled by an upstart job.

+    sudo service start ros
+    sudo service stop ros

+You can disable start on boot by:

+    echo manual | sudo tee /etc/init/ros.override

-By default, ROS is launched as user `ros` with the following setup:
+When the service is started, the default configuration is to launch ROS as user `ros` with the following setup:

     source /etc/ros/setup.sh
     source /etc/ros/envvars